Abhijit5011/abhijit5011/README.md

 - 👑 **Student President**, Computer Engineering Students Association
   *RIT Islampur (2023–2024)*
-  - Led teams to organize technical events, workshops, and coding competitions
+  - Led teams for technical events, workshops, and coding competitions

 - 🤝 **Member**, Library & Discipline Committees
-  - Volunteered and led multiple technical and non-technical events
+  - Organized and volunteered in technical and non-technical events

 ---

 ## 📈 Currently Learning

 - Advanced React & Backend APIs
-- System Design Basics
+- System Design Fundamentals
-- Scalable Web & Android Applications
+- AI-integrated Web Applications

 ---

 ## ⭐ Thank You for Visiting!

-If you like my work, feel free to **connect with me** or ⭐ **star my repositories**.
+Feel free to explore my projects, connect with me, or ⭐ star my repositories if you like my work.